|Dr C.M. Brunt|

 |Enrolment:||162 students (approx)|

 This module builds on the discussion of thermal properties in the Stage 1 PHY1024 Properties of Matter module, introduces classical thermodynamics and shows how its laws arise naturally from the statistical properties of an ensemble.
-Real-world examples of the key ideas are presented and their application in later modules such as PHY2024 Condensed Matter I and PHY3063 Stars is stressed.
+Real-world examples of the key ideas are presented and their application in later modules such as PHY2024 Condensed Matter I and PHY3070 Stars from Birth to Death is stressed.
 The concepts developed in this module are further extended in the PHYM001 Statistical Physics module.

 A student who has passed this module should be able to: